 CCDA is obligated to conduct its operations while prohibiting an actual or potential Conflict of Interest (COI).
-COI Standard and Procedure provides guidance for members on COI disclosure and appropriate mitigation/management when a COI arises.
+The Code of Conduct, and COI Standard and Procedure provides guidance for members on COI disclosure and appropriate mitigation/management when a COI arises.